01-edu/public/subjects/sales/README.md

 ### Instructions

-Your going to make a shopping system.
+You are going to make a shopping system.
 It will have a store where the products will be saved, and a cart which will contain items from which a receipt will be generated.

 **"Buy three, get one free".**